Joanna Karczmarek's Homepage

 Before that, in 2002-2005, I was a Junior Fellow at the Harvard Society of Fellows and I worked in the High Energy Theory Group at the Physics Department at Harvard University.

 In my previous, pre-string, life (while an undergraduate at Queen's University), I did research at the Steacie Institute for Molecular Sciences at the National Research Council of Canada.
 I worked at the Femtosecond Science group on the theory of coherent control and interactions of laser fields with matter.
-To see papers from that time, click on the appropriate format below:
+To see papers from that time, click on the appropriate link below:

 `Two-color control of localization: From lattices to spin systems,'